AssetFetch/spec/spec.md

 This datablock indicates that this file should be handled by the host application's native import functionality using information from the `format.*` datablock, if available.
 The full description of component handling can be found in [8.6](#86-handling-component-files).

-Currently, this datablock contains no fields and MUST therefore represented by the empty object `{}`.
+Currently, this datablock contains no fields and MUST therefore represented by the empty object: `{}`.

 ### 7.7.2. `handle.archive`